See you on the slopes until 26 April

 Upon leaving Saint-Cyr in 1939, he was appointed second lieutenant in the 70th Alpine Fortress Battalion in Bourg Saint Maurice.
 In June 1940, he commanded the section responsible for the defense of the Redoute Ruinée.
 At the beginning of 1945, he was appointed captain in the 13th BCA (Bataillon de Chasseurs Alpins) and participated in the recapture of the Redoute Ruinée in April.
 He fell gloriously in Indochina in September 1947.

-Following the capitulation of Italy in September 1943, elite German mountain units “Gebirgsjäger” occupied the Petit Saint Bernard Pass.
-This position is essential for them to allow the withdrawal of their troops in the face of the advancing allied armies.
-In the fall of 1944, the Bulle battalion and the 3rd Algerian Tirailleurs Regiment launched attacks on the right bank of the Reclus torrent, but the enemy firmly held the ridges.
-On March 9, 1945, the 7th, 13th and 27th BCA (Alpine Hunters Battalion) were given the mission to reconquer the pass, from the Pointe de Belleface to the Redoute Ruinée.
-Captain Desserteaux, who had defended it so brilliantly in June 1940, participated in its recovery.
-Following multiple bloody assaults, the occupants were not definitively driven out until the end of April 1945.
+Following Italy's surrender in September 1943, the elite German mountain units, the “Gebirgsjäger,” occupied the Petit Saint-Bernard Pass.
+This position was essential for facilitating the withdrawal of their troops in the face of the advancing Allied armies.
+In the autumn of 1944, the Bulle Battalion and the 3rd Regiment of Algerian Tirailleurs launched attacks on the right bank of the Reclus stream, but the enemy held the ridges firmly.
+On March 9, 1945, the 7th, 13th, and 27th BCA (Battalion of Alpine Chasseurs) were tasked with retaking the pass, from the Belleface summit to the Redoute Ruinée.
+Captain Desserteaux, who had so brilliantly defended it in June 1940, took part in its recapture.
+After multiple bloody assaults, the occupiers were definitively expelled at the end of April 1945.

 Did you know?